Ffyona Campbell

-Ffyona Campbell (born 1967 in Totnes, Devon) is an English long distance walker who walked around the world between 1983 and 1995.
+Ffyona Campbell née Fiona Jane Alison Campbell (born 27 February 1967 in Totnes, Devon) is an English long-distance walker who walked around the world between 1983 and 1995.
 She set off at the age of 16 and covered 32000 km over 11 years and raised £180,000 for charity.
 She was the youngest person to walk the length of Britain and the first person to walk the full length of Africa.
 She wrote about her experience in a series of three books.

 Early life

-Born in 1967, into a family with a long Royal Naval tradition.
+Campbell was born in 1967, younger daughter of Captain Colin Campbell, of the Royal Marines, later a pilot- in 2018 he, aged 79 and with a pacemaker, undertook a four-day expedition walking the Inca Trail to Machu Picchu, climbing 14,000 feet and camping in temperatures as low as two degrees- and Angela, daughter of Lieutenant Colonel Colin Irving-Bell, of the Royal Norfolk Regiment, descended from the distinguished engineer Sir William Fairbairn, 1st baronet.
 During her childhood and early teens the Campbells moved home 24 times, which resulted in her attending 15 schools.
+These ranged from "pukka convents" to "tough... comprehensives" where she and her sister were "teased for their officer-class accents".
+Her elder sister, Shuna, suffered a brain haemorrhage at the age of 12, meaning Campbell had to assume the role of "elder sister" and came to feel somewhat restricted in youthful freedoms.
+The sisters remained close, with Shuna organising logistical support for her sister's trans-Africa walk.